Since all of us are in different locations, we talk to each other over Skype.

 We both record our own voices locally, direct from our microphones (rather than through Skype) using the following hardware and software:

-UPDATE: Everyone switched to a Shure PG42 USB on a RODE PSA 1 Mic Arm in November/December 2012.
+UPDATE: Everydone switched to a Shure PG42 USB on a RODE PSA 1 Mic Arm in November/December 2012.
+A year or two later, Cheapy switched] to a Rode NT-USB.
 This setup is appropriate for a 1 person per location podcast.

 Software & Production